AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

  - label: the [i18n string](#i18n-string) that represent the label to show to the user
  - type: the type of field: string | integer

+# Requirements
+## Server
+The server must allows CORS of the Diakôluô origin (antoninloubiere.github.io), or if the app is hosted by the same server, it will be optional.

+## Valid username
+All username that can be use in an URL could be used, so username should not contain « / ».
+And the « edit » username is reserved and must not be used.

+## Valid tests id
+All id are valid, even if they contains a « / » character but they cannot be « new » or start with « new/ ».
+For example, `<random-string>` or `<user>/<random-string>` could be valid ids.
+A base64 string work.

 # API Description
 The description of the API and the different URL to use.
 The root used in this document: "/", represents the path of the synchronise server, for example if the API is defined at this URL: www.example.com/api/dkl/, "/example/" will mean: www.example.com/api/dkl/example/.
 The user should be able to set the root of a synchronise server.